robertorcosta/azure-docs.pt-br/articles/connectors/connectors-create-api-mq.md

 ## <a name="connector-reference"></a>Referência de conector

-Para obter detalhes técnicos sobre ações e limites, que são explicados na descrição da Swagger do conector, confira a [página de referência](/connectors/mq/) do conector.
+Para obter detalhes técnicos, como ações e limites, que são descritos no arquivo Swagger do conector, examine a [página de referência do conector](/connectors/mq/).

 ## <a name="next-steps"></a>Próximas etapas